Ray0907/system-design-interview/README.md

   - Option 2: If there are multiple businesses in the same geohash, there will be multiple rows, one for each business.
 This means different business IDs within a geohash are stored in different rows
   - Recommendation: Option2
     - if we have two columns with a compound key of (geohash, business_id), the addition and removal of a business are very simple.
 There would be no need to lock anything

+# Nearby Friends

+- WebSocket: real-time communication between clients and the server
+- Redis: fast read and write of location data
+- Redis pub/sub: routing layer to direct location updates from one user to all the online friends
+- Alternative to Redis pub/sub
+  - Erlang